Picovoice/rhino/README.md

 }
 ```

-Once you have instantiated a RhinoManager, you can start/stop audio capture and wake word detection by calling `.process()`.
+Once you have instantiated a RhinoManager, you can start/stop audio capture and intent inference by calling `.process()`.
 Upon receiving an inference callback, audio capture will stop automatically and Rhino will reset.
 To restart it you must
 call `.process()` again.